 Put the vegetable stock in a pan and discard the kombu sheets.
 Add the ginger, turmeric and white miso and bring to the boil.
 Reduce the heat and simmer on a very low heat until ready to use.

 Add a little oil to a hot wok and stir fry the pak choi for 45 seconds.
-Add the mushrooms and stir fry together for a further 45 seconds.
+Add the mushrooms and the soy sauce and stir fry together for a further 45 seconds.
 Remove from the wok and set aside.

 Add the tofu to the wok or using a hot grill pan sear the tofu for about a minute on each side (or a little longer for a firmer texture)